Phasmophobia official header art with paranormal investigators approaching a haunted house.

 1. Lethal Company

 This is the closest overall recommendation for most groups.
 It keeps the voice-led panic, the separation pressure, and the feeling that one bad decision can ruin the whole run.
-It is less investigation-heavy than Phasmophobia, but the team tension is immediately familiar.
+It is less investigation-heavy than Phasmophobia, but the team tension is immediately familiar and the first-session payoff is faster.
+If your group is split between these two specifically, use Phasmophobia vs Lethal Company before widening out.

 Best for: groups that want the cleanest all-around follow-up.